Questions About EverSweet™ Stevia Sweetener

-Why should I eat EverSweet™ sweetener if it doesn’t come from the plant?
+Why should I eat EverSweet™ stevia sweetener if it doesn’t come from the plant?

-Wait until you taste our EverSweet™ sweetener!
-Because it is made with the same sweetness that comes from the leaf - Reb M and Reb D - it tastes sweeter and less bitter than stevia sweetener offerings.
+Wait until you taste our EverSweet™ stevia sweetener!
+Because it is made with the same sweetness that comes from the leaf - Reb M and Reb D - it tastes sweeter and less bitter than many stevia leaf extract offerings.

-What kind of products might use your EverSweet™ sweetener?
+What kind of products might use your EverSweet™ stevia sweetener?

 Is this a GMO sweetener?

-The baker’s yeast used to produce EverSweet™ is genetically modified.
+The yeast used to produce EverSweet™ stevia sweetener is genetically modified.
 However, after the yeast produces Reb M & D, the yeast is completely filtered out, leaving only the great-tasting, zero calorie sweetener.

 Laws and regulations vary significantly from country to country.
-In some geographies the EverSweet™ product would not be required to be labeled as a GMO.
+In some geographies the EverSweet™ stevia sweetener product would not be required to be labeled as a GMO.

-Do the genes added to your specially crafted baker’s yeast come from the stevia plant?
+Do the genes added to your specially crafted yeast come from the stevia plant?

-The genes used include genes from the stevia plant and other plants, such as rice.
+The genes used include genes from the stevia plant and other plants, such as rice, lettuce or tomato.
 The genes perform the same function as the genes in the stevia plant, but more efficiently.
 This enables our yeast to become a mini-factory, converting simple sugar into Reb M and Reb D far more efficiently and in much greater quantity than a stevia plant.